forcedotcom/sfdx-scanner/docs/_articles/en/faq.md

 #### Q: How can I use `Salesforce CLI Scanner` in my CI/CD?
 A: You can use the `sfdx scanner:run` command in any scripts used by your CI/CD.
 You'll also probably want to do the following:
 - Use the `-o/--outfile` flag to write your results to a file, so you'll have an artifact of the results.
-- Use the -s/--severity-threshold flag to cause a non-zero exit code if any violations meet or exceed the provided value, since many CI/CD frameworks care about such things.
+- Use the `-s/--severity-threshold` flag to cause a non-zero exit code if any violation's normalized severity meets or exceeds the provided value, since many CI/CD frameworks care about such things.
-- `-v/--violations-cause-error` flag is deprecated please use `-s/--severity-threshold`.

 ## Questions about Severity Threshold and Normalization